-The first place you will find Wizarding World merchandise is in the Universal Studios Store at CityWalk and in the big, front entrance gift shops at Universal Studios Florida and Islands of Adventure.
-Although these three locations have similar items, the biggest selection is available at IOA’s Islands Trading Company.
-It has a large selection of Wizarding World merchandise including hats for $20 and t-shirts for $25, Hogwarts Express beer steins for $40, and a framed print of the Wizarding World of Harry Potter for $150.
-You can find a feather quill pen for $10 and a box set of all seven of the Harry Potter series books in hardback for $87.
-Character wands are also available for $37, and Hedwig backpacks go for $35.
+The first place you will find Wizarding World merchandise is in the Universal Studios Store at CityWalk and in the big, front-entrance gift shops at Universal Studios Florida and Islands of Adventure.
+Although these three locations have similar items, the biggest selection is available at IOA’s Islands Trading Company, which includes hats and t-shirts for $25 and Howarts beer steins that start at $17.
+You can find a feather quill pen for $15 and a box set of all seven Harry Potter books in softback for $100.
+Character wands are also available for $44, and Hedwig backpacks go for $35.

-Before entering the Diagon Alley, guests experience the London waterfront, featuring the Knight Bus, Grimmauld Place, and Wyndham’s Theater.
+Before entering Diagon Alley proper, guests experience the London waterfront, featuring the Knight Bus, Grimmauld Place, and Wyndham’s Theater.

-A merchandise kiosk sits near King’s Cross Station and offers a variety of tourist items specific to Muggle London.
-Some of these include the United Kingdom flag, called the Union Jack, adorning baseball caps $22, t-shirts $22 to $27, and various sweatshirts $41 to $46.
-This artwork continues on infant onesies $22, totes $20, pens $4, and pencils $5.
-“Keep Calm and Carry On” slogans can be found on mugs for $13.
-Cute plush bears in different outfits, like London Bobbies and Palace Guards, sell for $20.
-London’s transportation icons are highlighted with a plush double-decker bus $15 and London Underground map merchandise, including tea towels at $22 and aprons for $25.
+A merchandise kiosk sits near King’s Cross Station and offers a variety of tourist items specific to muggle London.
+Some of these include the United Kingdom flag (called the Union Jack) adorning baseball caps ($22), t-shirts ($22 to $28), and various sweatshirts ($46 to $48).
+This artwork continues on infant onesies ($22) and pens ($4).
+“Keep Calm and Carry On” slogans can be found on mugs for $17, and a plush double-decker bus, that icon of London’s transportation, comes in at $17.

 Transitioning from London to Diagon Alley, Quality Quidditch Supplies is the first shop you encounter (on your right).
 It sells clothing and other items related to the wizarding world’s most popular sport, Quidditch!

-A variety of Quidditch shirts highlighting each of the Hogwarts house colors ranges from $24 to $29, and house shorts are $39.
-T-shirts and tank tops promoting Gryffindor and Hogwarts Quidditch are $27 to $29, and baseball hats in house colors range from $22 to $25.
+A variety of Quidditch shirts highlighting each of the Hogwarts house colors cost $35.
+There’s a pretty big selection of shorts, including gym ($30), sweat ($35), and women’s ($33).
+T-shirts and tank tops promoting Gryffindor and Hogwarts Quidditch are $30, and baseball hats in house colors are $25.

-Professional Quidditch team shirts featuring the Chudley Cannons, Ireland, and Bulgaria are $33.
-Higher-end apparel is available to promote your favorite house, including polo shirts ($43), house rugby shirts ($53), and sweaters with an embroidered house emblem $109.
-Non-apparel items for sale include house water bottles $16, pins $13 to $20, a Gryffindor house duffel bag $53, and a Gryffindor golf umbrella $20.
+Higher-end apparel is available to promote your favorite house, including house rugby shirts ($50) and sweaters with an embroidered house emblem ($110).
+Then there’s also long-sleeve house shirts ($35) and a kid’s Quidditch robe (available in Gryffindor and Slytherin only) ($70).
+Non-apparel items for sale include house water bottles ($17), pins ($11 to $20), a Gryffindor house duffel bag ($53), and a Gryffindor golf umbrella ($20).
 Desktop models of the Firebolt and Nimbus 2000 brooms are $65 each, and a stunning Quidditch chess set is $300.

 A multitude of jokes, gags, and fun food are available for purchase in this small-yet-wonderfully-decorated shop run by the Weasley brothers.
-Items include a Sneakoscope $15, Decoy Detonator $19, Bing Bong ginger snaps $14, chattering teeth $7, Extendable Ears $23, Elephant on a Bike $25, and Fanged Flyer Handler’s Glove $25.
+Items include a Decoy Detonator ($19), chattering teeth ($7), and Extendable Ears ($23).
 Skiving Snackboxes are $40, while Puking Pastilles and Fainting Fancies candies are $7 each.
-Chinese Fortune Sticks can be purchased for $12.95.
-The very popular Pygmy Puffs are $15, and a Pygmy Puff t-shirt is $33.
-You can also find a Weasleys’ Wizard Wheezes t-shirt for $27 and unique pins for $13.
+Chinese Fortune Sticks can be purchased for $15.
+The very popular Pygmy Puffs range from $19 (small) to $35 (large), and there are several associated Pygmy items: t-shirt ($33), keychain ($11), and slippers ($35).
+You can also find a Weasleys’ Wizard Wheezes t-shirt for $30 and unique pins for $7 to $14.

 This shop provides robes for all Hogwarts students.
 On display are dress robes, including a stunning magical dress.
-House robes are $110.
-Also found here are Gryffindor polo shirts $49, a Gryffindor maroon shirt $29, house cardigan sweaters $85, and house backpacks $50.
-A Hogwarts jewel t-shirt is $36.95.
-Molly Weasley-knitted sweaters with the letter R or H on them retail for $85.
+House robes are $115.
+Also found here are Gryffindor polo shirts ($50), house cardigan sweaters ($90), house scarves ($39), sugand house backpacks ($50).
+A Hogwarts jewel t-shirt is $38.
+Molly Weasley-knitted sweaters with the letter R or H on them retail for $90.

 There is no difference between the merchandise sold at Ollivander’s and Gregorovich; the latter is offered simply as an alternative in Carkitt Market should Ollivander’s have a long queue for its show.

 Located in Horizont Alley to the left of Gringotts Bank, Magical Menagerie is a shop full of plush fantastic beasts from the Harry Potter books and films.
-Well-known creatures like Buckbeak, Fang, Fluffy, Scabbers, and Crookshanks sell for $22 to $33.
-Those pesky pixies are $13.
-A variety of owls are $17 to $32, and an owl backpack sells for $37.
-Select t-shirts featuring magical creatures like Fawkes and Buckbeak are $25 to $29.
+Well-known creatures like Buckbeak, Fang, Fluffy, Scabbers, and Crookshanks sell for $19 to $30.
+Those pesky pixies are $15 for the plush variety and $13 for plastic figurines.
+An assortment of owls is $17 to $35, and an owl backpack sells for $37.
+Select t-shirts featuring magical creatures like Fawkes and Buckbeak are $30 to $33.

 Wiseacre’s Wizarding Equipment is the gift shop for Diagon Alley’s signature attraction, Harry Potter and the Escape from Gringotts.
-This wonderfully decorated store features Butterbeer-related t-shirts for $23.95 to $28.95; hats, $24.95; and glass mugs, $16.95.
-Deathly Hallows and Hogwarts smartphone cases are $35.
-Merchandise related to each house includes t-shirts $27 and one-of-a-kind house crest keychains $19.
-Cauldron mugs can be purchased for $19.
+This wonderfully-decorated store features Butterbeer-related t-shirts for $30; hoodies, $55; hats, $25; and glass mugs, $22.
+Deathly Hallows and Hogwarts smartphone cases are $30.
+Merchandise related to each house includes t-shirts ($33) and sweaters ($63).

 Also located in Horizont Alley, to the right of Gringotts Bank, is Scribbulus Writing Instruments.
-It’s actually connected to Wiseacre’s, and it features all the Hogwarts stationery supplies a student requires, including quill pens $10 to $40, journals, house book magnets $8, and glass ink wells $23.
+It’s actually connected to Wiseacre’s, and it features all the Hogwarts stationery supplies a student requires, including quill pens ($13 to $40), journals ($17), house book magnets ($8), and glass ink wells ($25).

-Numerous items highlight the dark magic aspect of the wizarding world, including Death Eater shirts at $27 to $29, Death Eater robes at $295, and a Death Eater mask at $106.
-Dementor shirts are $29, with Deathly Hallow mugs selling for $19 and shirts for $27.
-A variety of Azkaban shirts, including images of Bellatrix Lestrange and Sirius Black wanted posters, are $25 to $29.
-A walking stick, including a removable wand, can be bought for $106.
+Numerous items highlight the dark magic aspect of the wizarding world, including Death Eater shirts ($28 to $30) and a Death Eater mask ($110).
+Deathly Hallow mugs sell for $19 and shirts for $35.
+A variety of Azkaban shirts, including images of Bellatrix Lestrange and Sirius Black wanted posters, are $25 to $30.
+A walking stick, including a removable wand, can be bought for $125.

 1. Interactive wands (Ollivander’s and Gregorovitch wand shops) – can be used every time you visit Hogsmeade and Diagon Alley; variety of wand styles to choose from. $45